John A. Winston: Confederate officer

-Following Alabama's secession, Winston was colonel of the 8th Alabama Infantry Regiment.
+After Alabama seceded, Winston was colonel of the 8th Alabama Infantry Regiment.
 His strict discipline did not endear him to his troops.
 His unit was involved in the Peninsula campaign, most notably the Battle of Seven Pines.

-Winston's cousin was the Mississippi's wartime governor, John Jones Pettus, who was born in Wilson County, Tennessee on October 9, 1813, and died in Pulaski County, Arkansas on January 25, 1867.
-Governor Pettus' wife, Permelia Virginia Winston (1809–1857), was also Winston's sister.
+Winston's cousin was the Mississippi's wartime governor, John Jones Pettus, who was born in Wilson County, Tennessee, on October 9, 1813, and died in Pulaski County, Arkansas on January 25, 1867.
+Pettus's wife, Permelia Virginia Winston, was Winston's sister.

 Postwar

-Winston won an election as a delegate to the 1865 Alabama Constitutional Convention.
-In January 1867, he presented his credentials to the United States Senate as Senator-elect from Alabama for 1867–1873.
-However, he was not permitted to take his seat because he refused to take an oath of allegiance to the United States.
+Winston was elected as a delegate to the 1865 Alabama Constitutional Convention.
+In January 1867, he presented his credentials to the U.S. Senate as senator-elect from Alabama for 1867–1873.
+He was not permitted to take his seat because he refused to take an oath of allegiance to the United States.

 Death and legacy

-Winston died December 21, 1871, in Mobile, Alabama and is buried in the Winston Family Cemetery (privately owned) near Gainesville in Sumter County, Alabama, as is Permelia Virginia Winston Pettus.
+Winston died on December 21, 1871, in Mobile, Alabama, and is buried in the Winston Family Cemetery near Gainesville in Sumter County, Alabama, as is Permelia Virginia Winston Pettus.